 REPRESENTATIVE WESTLAND.
-Both Administrations have offered CHAIRMAN HOLIFIELD.
+Both Administrations have offered . . . . .

+CHAIRMAN HOLIFIELD.
 I am not talking about the transfer of the sovereignty over a submarine, and not an offer for -- SENATOR BENNETT.
 The use of them.

 CHAIRMAN HOLIFIELD.
 Assigning them to NATO under American operation and supervision.
 I am talking about the transfer of any of these advanced weapons or advanced vehicles, such as a submarine, from one national sovereignty to another.
 There is one other matter that we took up in our Report.
 That was conventional weapons capability of NATO.
 The Joint Committee in its Ad Hoc Subcommittee Report strongly recommended the development of greater conventional capability within NATO.
 We are delighted an attempt has been made along this line and to a certain extent I think we are developing a better conventional capability in some of the nations of NATO.
 GENERAL LEMNITZER.
-This is an area in which I have been an advocate since the day the NATO treaty was signed in this city and I continue to be, in concern for accomposit 7 a gradie Communication capacity mainer NATO.
+This is an area in which I have been an advocate since the day the NATO treaty was signed in this city and I continue to be: in secret for accomposit 2 or grate Consultant, capacity account NATO.
 CHAIRMAN HOLIFIELD.
-It is about 12 years since the commitment was made and many of those commitments have never been fulfilled, as you know, by the NATO parties. -SECRET (25) Jes Carmento Longer Longe GENERAL LEMNITZER.
+It is about 12 years since the commitment was made and many of those commitments have never been fulfilled, as you know, by the NATO parties.
+SECRET ECFE and and when the second of the second o GENERAL LEMNITZER.
 As a matter of fact I feel the effectiveness of the military forces as a whole, if we have to use nuclear weapons, is enhanced by a conventional capability.
 I think the two fit together very closely and we must be capable of fighting with both types of weapons.
 I happen to be one who believes our nuclear capability if we are ever called upon to use it is enhanced by a strong conventional capability.
 On the battlefield your targets are created by maneuvers and you maneuver with conventional forces.
 So I am heartily in accord with this.
-As a matter of fact, particularly this last year when I was Chairman and is on its second phase now -- and at the Chief of Staff sessions, I pressed very strongly, as Chairman of the Joint Chiefs of Staff and as Chairman of the Miltary Committee for the NATO powers to come up to their conventional force goals (which have been established through NATO planning.
+J.: As a matter of fact, particularly this last year when I was Chairman and is on its second phase now -- and at the Chief of Staff sessions, I pressed very strongly, as Chairman of the Joint Chiefs of Staff and as Chairman of the Miltary Committee for the NATO powers to come up to their conventional force goals (which have been]established through NATO planning.
 I shall continue to do so.
-I want to add that I am pressing and will continue to press for the back-up -- adequate back-up in logistical capability to support that conventional and nuclear capability, which I think is one of the real requirements in NATO at the present time.
+I want to add that I am pressing and will continue to press for the back-up -- adequate back-up in logistical capability to support that conventional and nuclear capability which I think is one of the real requirements in NATO at the present time.
 CHAIRMAN HOLIFIELD.
-We realize conventional capability is not a substitute for nuclear weapons but our position has been that our NATO allies should meet their conventional commitments in armaments SECRET SECTIE View in SECTIE and not use the U.S. nuclear weapons support as an excuse for cutting back on their conventional armaments.
+We realize conventional capability is not a substitute for nuclear weapons but our position has been that our NATO allies should meet their conventional commitments in armaments SECRET SECRET SERVICE - AND SECRET (26) and not use the U.S. nuclear weapons support as an excuse for cutting back on their conventional armaments.
 I heartily agree with that.
-CHAIRMAN HOLIFIELD.
+Chairman Holifield.
 I am glad to have your assurance along that line and to know you feel as we do.